 The Aeropress ($35-40)

 What makes the Aeropress special is its versatility.
-Users can brew traditional American-style coffee, create concentrated shots similar to espresso, or experiment with various techniques shared in the passionate Aeropress community.
+Users can brew traditional American-style coffee, create concentrated shots similar to espresso, or experiment with various techniques.
 Championship-winning recipes are freely available online, giving your recipient endless room to explore.

 Quality Coffee Subscription ($15-25/month)